Keerthanreddy01/Vaani/README.md

-# 🎙️ VAANI
+# 🎙️ VAANI - Voice Assistant for Android

-Voice assistant that runs on Android.
-Speak commands and they execute on your phone.
+A comprehensive voice-controlled Android assistant that converts natural speech into actionable commands on your mobile device.

 ## What Is It?

+VAANI is an advanced Android voice assistant that combines cutting-edge speech recognition, natural language understanding, and dialogue management to provide seamless hands-free control of your smartphone.
+Simply speak commands and they execute instantly on your device.

-VAANI is an Android app that converts voice to actions.
-Say "Open WhatsApp" → WhatsApp opens.
+**Key Capability**: Say "Open WhatsApp" → WhatsApp opens.
+Say "What's the weather?" → Get the weather forecast.

 ## Project Structure